smangul1/imrep.GTEx/README.md

 awk '{print $2}' TCGA-CZ-5463.tsv | grep -v Out | sort | uniq | grep -v "amino" | grep "^C" | grep "F$"
 ```

-* For sample TCGA-CZ-4862 we have excluded 2083 CDR3s (e.g. CARSLI) and saved 22391 full-length CDR3s
+* For sample TCGA-CZ-4862 we have excluded 2083 partial CDR3s (e.g. CARSLI) and saved 22391 full-length CDR3s
-* For sample TCGA-CZ-4862 we have excluded 3 CDR3s (e.g. CARSLI) and saved 748 full-length CDR3s
+* For sample TCGA-CZ-4862 we have excluded 3 partial CDR3s (e.g. CARSLI) and saved 748 full-length CDR3s
-* For sample TCGA-CZ-4862 we have excluded 35 CDR3s (e.g. CARSLI) and saved 5959 full-length CDR3s
+* For sample TCGA-CZ-4862 we have excluded 35 partial CDR3s (e.g. CARSLI) and saved 5959 full-length CDR3s

 Full-length CDR3 assembled by repertoire assembly tools from RNA-Seq reads were extracted as described in Section "Extract CDR3 assembled by each of the tools"

-One should note, the number of complete CDR3s fully matching CDR3s obtained by TCRB-Seq in our study  are not fully comparable with the results reported in Li, Bo, et al. 10, where CDR3 sequences are considered to match CDR3s from TCRB-Seq if at least 6 amino acids are matched.
+One should note, the number of complete CDR3s fully matching CDR3s obtained by TCRB-Seq in our study  are not fully comparable with the results reported in Li, Bo, et al. , where CDR3 sequences are considered to match CDR3s from TCRB-Seq if at least 6 amino acids are matched.